-If a collision becomes unavoidable, CMBS will automatically apply strong braking and a tug of the seatbelt in order to help protect occupants and is designed to reduce the likelihood or severity of a frontal impact, the technology works by sensing the vehicle ahead with a forward-facing monocular camera and a millimetre-wave radar transmitter.
+If a collision becomes unavoidable, the Collision Mitigation Braking System may automatically apply strong braking in order to help protect occupants.
+It’s designed to reduce the likelihood or severity of a frontal impact.
+The technology works by sensing the vehicle ahead with a forward-facing monocular camera and a millimetre-wave radar transmitter.

 The driver will receive audible and visual warnings, but when no driver action takes place, the system automatically engages to help avoid a collision.

 Depending on the severity of the circumstance, these next three car safety features are available to assist you in preventing your vehicle from straying off the road or into your fellow road user’s lane.

 If the Lane Departure Warning becomes engaged and no immediate action is taken to direct your vehicle back into its lane, then the Lane Keep Assist function may help correct this.

 The Lane Keep Assist car safety feature uses corrective steering to gradually bring your car back into the original lane helping to reduce the potential for harm and keeping you and other drivers safer on the road.

 The RDMS system is designed to activates when it senses your vehicle straying too far off the lane.
 When the system monitors and reacts to a potential off road situation without the use of your indicator, it may apply corrective steering to bring you back onto the road.